JetBrains/guide/site/javascript/tutorials/eleventy-tsx/switch-to-ts/index.md

 }
 ```

-We also rename our template to `site/index.11ty.ts` and a return type:
+We must also rename our template to `site/index.11ty.ts` and a return type:

 ```typescript
 {% include "./demos/site/index.11ty.ts" %}
 ```

-We run our dev server and...wump wump.
+We run our dev server and...wump wump, we have a problem.
 No files written:

 ```
 [11ty] Wrote 0 files in 0.01 seconds (v3.0.0-alpha.4)